OlineRanum/FACT_DetectorAnalysisSoftware/README.md

     settings:
         settings.txt : This file contains all physical parameters of the detector.
                        Note that the parameters are currently described in the src_SetUp/LoadData.py class
-                       TODO: Write the stand alone description of the detector parameters.

     Data_Example:
         Contains one example file that can be run from /Data/

-    venv:
-        Not currently avilable - Solution not yet placed for quickinstall virtualenv.
-        Must be in place to ensure compatability with local versions and packages.

 ## Flow